xmontero/dressing-grapple/README.md

     virtual$ tools/phpunit

+* You should see `OK (1 test, 1 assertion)`.
+* The only tested thing is that when invoking the `Calculator` via the Php-Java-Bridge, a class of type `Java` is returned.
+* It does not currently test the sum method because when trying it it breaks; probably because the bridge is old legacy code.

 ### To run a framework-less PHP CLI demo

     virtual$ tools/demo_php

+* This should display a standard output text in which you see at the end the expression `3 + 4 = 7`.
+* The `7` in there is computed by the java class `Calculator`, which is consumed from the PHP.

 ### To run a framework-less PHP web demo